 Many more enjoy simply sitting and sipping their mate.
 This 22 km boardwalk starts in the old city and runs East along the city's coastline.

 Mercado del Puerto is a covered market filled with restaurants.
 This is THE place to go for steaks and various meats in the city, as much for the old world ambiance as the quality of food.

-- Pocitos – A cute neighborhood for walking around and shopping, plus it features a stretch of La Rambla, and one of the nicest beaches in Montevideo.
+A cute neighborhood for walking around and shopping, plus it features a stretch of La Rambla and one of the nicest beaches in Montevideo.

 Food & Drink

 The highlight of Uruguayan food can be summed up in one word: meat.
 Some say it's even better than the meat served in Argentina.

 Bar Montevideo – Located at the West end of Pocitos Beach, this restaurant offers nice views of the water, with a mix of indoor and outdoor seating.

 Chiviteria Marcos – Luis de la Torre 895, Punta Carretas.
 This restaurant chain serves up the classic Uruguayan sandwich, the chivito.
 This location was featured on No Reservations.

-- Don Pepperone – Multiple locations in the city, and country.
-Typical pub atmosphere, offering chivitos, pizza, pastsa, steaks, etc. The location one block from Plaza Independencia is 3 levels, and looks like it could be a fun bar on the weekends.
+Don Pepperone – Multiple locations in the city, and country.
+Typical pub atmosphere, offering chivitos, pizza, pasta, steaks, etc. The location one block from Plaza Independencia is three levels and looks like it could be a fun bar on the weekends.